Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 	$ cd /path/to/directory/open-data-etl-utility-kit
 	$ ln -s data-integration-x.y.z data-integration

-Future versions of Kettle can be installed and tested in it's own directory without impacting production.
+A future version of Kettle can be installed and tested in its own directory without impacting production.
 Once ETLs are ready to use a newer version, update the symlink to the appropriate directory.

 Installing DataSync
 -------------------